 Through Caviar, orders of half ($15), whole ($29), and double bird ($56) buckets (three, six, and 12 pieces, respectively) get chauffeured directly to your doorstep—optional sides in tow.
-Bucket lovers can order online for in-restaurant pick-up starting Thursday.
+Bucket lovers can now order online for in-restaurant pick-up.

 The kitchen’s general manager Anna Caporael hatched the idea for delivery-only paper buckets of fried chicken.
 An already beloved staple on Irving Street Kitchen’s menu, Caporael saw major potential in the dish, which is only served as a half bird (three-piece) with potatoes and gravy and a brunch chicken sandwich at the restaurant: “It deserved its own showcase,” she says.
 While Portland is in a bit of a highbrow fried chicken bucket frenzy at the moment, with excellent buckets at Woodsman Tavern and a Wednesday-only “reserve your take-out bird by Instagram” operation at Mae, Irving Street’s home delivery buckets are a worthy addition to the flock.